Clobbe/Kaggle-Boston-Housing-Prices-Advanced-Regression-Analysis/Boston_Housing_Prices.md

   as.data.frame()
 ```

-Let's have a look now again at the variables.
+Let's have a look now again at the features.

 ``` r
 df.train %>%